1995parham-teaching/interviews/code-session/README.md

 > Computer E L A H E (player win)
 ```

-if the player runs out of the score he or she will die.
+If the player runs out of the score he or she will die.